 This associate professor of surgery’s ongoing involvement with the People’s Health Movement of South Africa allows her to continue her impactful medical work while fighting for an egalitarian system.

-Dr Lydia Cairncross is an associate professor of surgery at the University of Cape Town and the head of Groote Schuur Hospital’s Breast and Endocrine Surgery Unit, but it’s her health activism work that steals the headlines and has formed the basis of her career development.
+Dr Lydia Cairncross is an associate professor of surgery at the University of Cape Town and the head of Groote Schuur Hospital’s Breast and Endocrine Surgery Unit, but it’s her health activism work that steals the headlines and that has formed the basis of her career development.

 She is truly a product of her upbringing: born into a family of activists, Cairncross learnt from her parents’ example — they identified as activists first, professionals second.
 As a result, she approached her career in medicine with a similar mindset.
 It didn’t take long for her to begin using her training and experience for activism, becoming involved in the fight against HIV early in her career with the Treatment Action Campaign, after being deeply affected by the extent of the suffering patients endured before antiretrovirals became readily available.
 “As doctors, we could do so little to help.
 But here was this organisation of communities, patients and health workers, fighting for treatment and winning.
 It was inspiring,” she says.

-Cairncross joined the People’s Health Movement of South Africa (PHMSA), an international community of activists and health workers campaigning for the Right to Health for All.
+When she became aware of this, Cairncross joined the People’s Health Movement of South Africa (PHMSA), an international community of activists and health workers campaigning for the Right to Health for All.
 Her ongoing involvement with them allows her to continue her medical work with the knowledge that she and her activist colleagues are fighting for a system that is egalitarian.

-“This second kind of power is demonstrated in everyday people engaged enthusiastically and authentically with what they are doing.
+As for empowerment, Cairncross believes in using it positively.
+Although power can be gained from organisational hierarchy or historical privilege, it’s the power of impact and inspiration that has a positive effect on the world.
+In her words: “This second kind of power is demonstrated in everyday people engaged enthusiastically and authentically with what they are doing.
 It is a power that grows from aligning a deep sense of purpose, and often service, with the work that is being done.”